 Courtney S. Adams was a leading force in the Music Department's faculty from 1979 to 1995.
 Her radiant and generous spirit, along with her energy and enthusiasm, made her a beloved teacher.
 The Courtney Adams Music Award honors her memory.

-The Music Award application plus additional details, including renewal criteria, for the Courtney Adams Music Award are both available for download.
+The Music Award application plus additional details for the Courtney Adams Music Award are available for download.

 Gray Scholars Program

 The William H. Gray Jr. Scholarship provides need-based financial aid to outstanding students from backgrounds that are traditionally underrepresented in higher education.
 These students also receive special opportunities for excursions and on-campus activities led by the Office of Multicultural Affairs.
 Gray Scholars are chosen on the basis of potential for achievement as demonstrated by academic strength, leadership ability, and strong moral character.

 Moore Mentorships are granted to students of high academic achievement who accept an invitation to conduct research with a faculty member between the end of their senior year in high school and the beginning of their freshman year at the College.
 These mentorships are supported by a gift from Dr. W. Scott Moore '74 in recognition of the important role of research in undergraduate education.

 Franklin & Marshall recognizes students who are designated National Merit Finalists by the National Merit Scholarship Corporation.
 Upon indicating Franklin & Marshall as their first-choice institution with the National Merit Scholarship Corporation by the deadline set by the NMSC, finalists are awarded with a $2,000 college-sponsored award or a corporate-sponsored award in varying amounts.

 Posse Foundation Scholars Program